Summer Academy Weeks

 Students are selected for the VASTS Summer Academy in May.
 Selections will be made based on VASTS Online Course performance.
 Students that are selected to attend the VASTS Summer Academy will be given a chance to rank their preferred weeks of attendance and VASTS program staff will do their best to accommodate all student week preferences.

-Students are housed at Christopher Newport University, Newport News, VA.
-Scholars will arrive at Christopher Newport University in Newport News, Virginia on Saturday and depart on Friday afternoon directly from NASA Langley Research Center in Hampton, VA.
+Students are housed at a local University with access to Newport News, VA.
+Scholars will arrive at the University in Newport News, Virginia on Saturday and depart on Friday afternoon directly from NASA Langley Research Center in Hampton, VA.
+Students’ belongings will be with them when they depart from NASA Langley Research Center.

 Please take time to review the information below and contact us if you have any further questions.